 It’s 1942 and with the men off at war, the Oberon Play House is lacking its director and leading men.
 The season will be canceled… until the director’s wife rallies the troops at home for an all-female production.
 With the opportunity to move from the sidelines to centerstage, the women forge ahead with a spirit of collaboration, dauntless enthusiasm, and a belief in the power of art to move us forward.
 This surprisingly modern comedy proves that the show not only must, but will go on.

-Darci is thrilled to be working with this stellar team at Northlight Theatre.
-She is a proud ensemble member of The Gift Theatre where she has appeared in A Swell In the Ground, A Life Extra Ordinary, and Good for Otto.
+Darci returns to Northlight where she was previously seen in Cry It Out.
+She is a proud ensemble member of The Gift Theatre where she has appeared in Cosmologies, A Swell In the Ground, A Life Extra Ordinary, and Good for Otto.
 Other Chicago credits include: Queen (Victory Gardens), Kill Floor (American Theatre Company), Northanger Abbey (Remy Bumppo), and The Drunken City (Steppenwolf).
 Darci appeared in Stephen Cone’s film Henry Gamble’s Birthday Party and is the co-creator of the upcoming web series The Force.
 Television credits include Patriot, Shameless and Chicago Fire.
-She is a graduate of The School at Steppenwolf and proudly works as an Instructor at Black Box Acting.
+She is an Acting Teacher at The School at Steppenwolf, Black Box Acting, and The University of Chicago.
 Darci is represented by Gray Talent Group.
-For Cyd, Sarah-Jayne and Robin.

 Penny last appeared at Northlight in You Can’t Take It With You.
 Other Northlight productions include Chapatti, Sense & Sensibility and A Life.
 Chicago credits include: Sweet Bird of Youth (Goodman); Uncle Vanya (After Dark Award), The Importance of Being Earnest, James Joyce’s “The Dead” (Court); Old Glory, Another Part of the Forest (Jeff Award), Bus Stop, The Subject Was Roses (Writers).
 Regional: Chapatti and The Hollow (Peninsula Players), My Fair Lady (Asolo Repertory), Sense & Sensibility (Actors Theatre of Louisville and Saint Louis Repertory).
 International Theatre: Chapatti and Stella & Lou (Northlight at Galway International Arts Festival, Ireland), August: Osage County (Steppenwolf at Sydney Theatre, Australia).
 Film: Virginia, Meet the Browns, Grace is Gone.
 Television: The Connie Banks Show.

-Penelope is ecstatic to return to Northlight after previously appearing in Eclipsed, Gee’s Bend, and Bee Luther Hatchee.
-Other Chicago credits include Black Diamond, The Years the Locusts Have Eaten (Lookingglass); The House That Will Not Stand, No One As Nasty (Victory Gardens); A Christmas Carol, The Story, Crowns, Matchmaker, Gem of the Ocean (Goodman); Love & Information (Remy Bumppo); We’re Gonna Be Okay, The Projects, Agnes of God, Doubt, People’s Temple (American Theatre Company); Will You Stand Up (Erasing the Distance Theatre Company); Seven Homeless Mammoths Wandering New England (Theatre Wit); Love Lies Bleeding (Steppenwolf); 10 Virgins, Voyeurs de Venus (Chicago Dramatists); and The Clink (Rivendell Theatre).
+Penelope is ecstatic to return to Northlight after previously appearing in Curve of Departure, Eclipsed, Gee’s Bend, and Bee Luther Hatchee.
+Other Chicago credits include Life Sucks, Black Diamond, The Years the Locusts Have Eaten (Lookingglass); The House That Will Not Stand, No One As Nasty (Victory Gardens); A Christmas Carol, The Story, Crowns, (Goodman); Love & Information (Remy Bumppo); We’re Gonna Be Okay, The Projects, Agnes of God, Doubt, People’s Temple (American Theatre Company); Will You Stand Up (Erasing the Distance Theatre Company); Seven Homeless Mammoths Wandering New England (Theatre Wit); Love Lies Bleeding (Steppenwolf); 10 Virgins, Voyeurs de Venus (Chicago Dramatists); The Clink (Rivendell Theatre).
 She created and performed her own solo show How I Jack Master Funked The Sugar in My Knee Caps.
-Film/Web/TV: Dubious Ruffians, Olympia: An Instruction Manual for How Things Work, Severed Ties, Flowers, Matching Pursuit, Chicago Med, Chicago Fire, Chicago Justice, and Boss.
+Film/Web/TV: Dubious Ruffians, Olympia, Flowers, Matching Pursuit, Chicago Med, Chicago Fire, Chicago Justice, and Boss.

 Jessica is a director of theater and an educator based in Chicago.
-Past Northlight credits include The Book of Will, Shining Lives, Dr. Jekyll and Mr. Hyde, Inherit the Wind and Red Herring.
+Past Northlight credits include The Book of Will, Miss Bennet: Christmas at Pemberley, Shining Lives: A Musical, Dr. Jekyll and Mr. Hyde, Inherit the Wind and Red Herring.
 At Steppenwolf, she has directed Sex with Strangers, Intimate Apparel, Dead Man’s Cell Phone, No Place Like Home, When the Messenger is Hot (also at 59 E 59th in NYC) and Sonia Flew.
-Other favorite projects: Richard III (The Gift), In the Garden by Sarah Gmitter (Lookingglass); Buzzer by Tracy Scott Wilson (Goodman); Welcome Home Jenny Sutter (Next); As You Like It (Oregon Shakespeare); The Feast: an intimate Tempest (Chicago Shakespeare with Redmoon).
+Other favorite projects: Richard III (Gift), In the Garden by Sarah Gmitter (Lookingglass), Buzzer by Tracy Scott Wilson (Goodman), Welcome Home Jenny Sutter (Next), As You Like It (Oregon Shakespeare), The Feast: an intimate Tempest (Chicago Shakespeare with Redmoon).
 She is Director of the Graduate Directing Program at Northwestern University.